gnolang/gnokey-mobile/README.md

 # Welcome to Gnokey Mobile

-Gnokey Mobile is a mobile (D)app that helps users manage their Gnoland keys and sign thier (D)app transactions initiated from other Gnoland mobile (D)apps.
+Gnokey Mobile is a mobile (D)app that helps users manage their Gnoland keys and sign their (D)app transactions initiated from other Gnoland mobile (D)apps.

 ### What problem does it solve?